shpunter/numio-bigmath/README.md

 const float = sub("0.01", "0.99"); // 0.0099
 ```

-Does not have a limitation on the number of digits You can use any length you'd
+Does not have a limitation on the number of digits.
+You can use any length you'd
 like

 ```javascript